Route Handlers

 status: 200,

-headers: { 'referer': referer }
+headers: { referer: referer },

 }

-Alternatively, you can use abstractions on top of the underlying Web APIs to read headers (NextRequest):
+You can also use the underlying Web APIs to read headers from the request (NextRequest):

 app/api/route.ts